marcellacarone/m3c1-nano/README.md

 ## Features

--Custom AI pipeline using Nano Banana API and Gemini
+- Custom AI pipeline using Nano Banana API and Gemini

--Image-to-Image consistency for architectural references
+- Image-to-Image consistency for architectural references

--Multiple prompt presets (angles, diagrams, axonometric views, details, etc.)
+- Multiple prompt presets (angles, diagrams, axonometric views, details, etc.)

--Seed control
+- Seed control

--Automatic ZIP export of all generated outputs
+- Automatic ZIP export of all generated outputs

--Next.js frontend for quick experimentation and visual feedback
+- Next.js frontend for quick experimentation and visual feedback

 ## How It Works

-Upload one or more reference images of your project.
+- Upload one or more reference images of your project.

-Choose from a set of predefined prompts (35mm, 50mm, axo, napkin sketch, diagram, etc.).
+- Choose from a set of predefined prompts (35mm, 50mm, axo, napkin sketch, diagram, etc.).

-Optionally define a global or per-prompt random seed.
+- Optionally define a global or per-prompt random seed.

-Generate images via the Nano Banana API.
+- Generate images via the Nano Banana API.

-Download all results in a single ZIP - filenames include seed + prompt name.
+- Download all results in a single ZIP - filenames include seed + prompt name.

 ## Set-up